 I read a story last week about life.
-It was a simple story, written in easy to understand words and articulated from the perspective of a “fairy”.
+It was a simple story, written in easy-to-understand words and articulated from the perspective of a “fairy”.
 Yes, you read that right.
 A fairy.

-During the days that followed, I was often pulled back into the “fairy story” thinking about the choices we make, the corners we turn and fragility of life.
+During the days that followed, I was often pulled back into the “fairy story” thinking about the choices we make, the corners we turn, and the fragility of life.
 I know that all this sounds pretty lofty and esoteric, but through the eyes of the narrator (the fairy), the reflective moments illustrated by the tale hit my head with a thump … and I can still feel the “ouch”.

 Yes, a year makes a difference …

-Through the course of my work as a Healing Conversationalist, I’ve discovered that much of what catches our time and attention depends on who we are “now” and what we are wrestling with in our life.
+Through the course of my work as a Healing Conversationalist, I’ve discovered that much of what catches our time and attention depends on who we are “now” and what we are wrestling with in our lives.

-For example, the reason this particular story (The Imagined Story Behind Leonard Cohen’s “Suzanne” by Michael Cunningham), appealed to me so much because I’m in a reflective period of my life.
+For example, the reason this particular story (The Imagined Story Behind Leonard Cohen’s “Suzanne” by Michael Cunningham), appealed to me so much is because I’m in a reflective period of my life.